-- 9. Notwithstanding Article VIII of the ICCAT Convention, CPCs shall implement this Recommendation no later than 1 January 2025. - 10.
-If there is a consensus on the interpretation of the SCRS advice at the 2024 annual meeting of the Commission, this Recommendation will enter into force as scheduled in paragraph 9.
+9. This Recommendation shall become effective no later than 1 July 2025 only if there is a consensus on the interpretation of the SCRS advice at the 2024 Annual Meeting of the Commission.

 Best handling practices for the safe release of mobulid rays